janfer95/ms-stretch/README.md

 extract information from that table so it is advised to regularly check the settings.

-* ``msnoise p plot forcing -f 1`` plots a dvv curve with the default of plotting the first forcing in the DefaultStations table.
+* ``msnoise p stretch plot forcing -f 1`` plots a dvv curve with the default of plotting the first forcing in the DefaultStations table.
 Multiple filters or different LTW are possible.

-* ``msnoise p plot mforcing -f 1`` is the same as the command before only that multiple forcings are possible.
-Check out the ([examples]()) to get an idea.
+* ``msnoise p stretch plot mforcing -f 1`` is the same as the command before only that multiple forcings are possible.
+Check out the [examples](https://github.com/janfer95/ms-stretch-examples/tree/master) to get an idea.

-project_folder
-├── db.ini
-├── ... other data
-├── precipitation
-    ├── Station1.csv
-    └── Station2.csv
-├── temperature
-    ├── mymeasurements.csv
-    └── whyisitsohotinhere.csv
-└── STR
-    ├── 01
-    ├── 02_1_2
-    └── 02_2_4

 *Note: In the column Default Station 'all' can be passed and this takes the